2013 Quezon local elections: Burdeos

-Gil Establecida is the incumbent, his opponent is councilor Freddie Aman.
+Gil Establecida is the incumbent, his opponent is Councilor Freddie Aman.

 General Nakar

-Obing Ruzol is the incumbent, his opponent is former mayor Hernando Avellaneda, Sr.
+Obing Ruzol is the incumbent, his opponent is former mayor Hernando Avellaneda Sr.

 Infanta

-Incumbent mayor Grace America is term-limited and running for vice mayor instead, her party nominate councilor Rodante Potes. his main opponent is vice mayor Ricardo Macasaet III.
+Incumbent mayor Grace America is term-limited and running for vice mayor instead, her party nominates councilor Rodante Potes. his main opponent is Vice Mayor Ricardo Macasaet III.

 Jomalig

 Rodel Tena is the incumbent, his opponents are vice mayor Ruben Belda and Alex Enverga.

 Lucban

 Incumbent mayor Moises Villasenor is term-limited, his party nominate his son Marvin Loui Villasenor.